 Pro's: Small size, well-insulated, very maneuverable, can tow, terrific off-road capability, inside access between driving and living areas, all-season, low profile.

-Con's: Small living space, small holding tanks and battery compartment.
+Con's: High cost, small living space, not much storage, small holding tanks and battery compartment.

 4. Pop-up Trailer: